jens1o/hitbox-api-php/README.md

 ### This libray is not finished nor complete!
 I'll work on it, but it may take some time.
 At the moment, I'm completing the user object and will go on with implementing the Channel/Media object.

+If something is missing, or something is not well explained or when you have a question, feel free to [open a issue](https://github.com/jens1o/hitbox-api-php/issues/new).

 ## Documentation